 - Place a drywall screw on each mark.
 Hopefully you hit a stud otherwise you will need to install drywall anchors like we did (see photos below).

-I'm thrilled with the impact the clock makes when entering our home and while sitting in both our living room and dining room above.
+Ta da, that's it.
+I'm thrilled with the impact the clock makes when entering our home and while sitting in both our living and dining rooms.

 I'm sharing this project at these fabulous LINKY PARTIES.